Fever in Healthy Children

 What can I do to decrease my child's fever?

-- Encourage your child to drink plenty of fluids, such as juices, soda, punch or popsicles.
+- Encourage your child to drink plenty of fluids, such as juices, milk, punch or popsicles.

-- Give your child a lukewarm bath.
+- Give your child a lukewarm bath if they find this comforting.
 Do not allow your child to shiver from cold water, as this can raise the body temperature.
 NEVER leave your child unattended in the bathtub.